Extended deterministic mean-field games: Final Remarks

 where $\bx$ is the trajectory of a player starting at time $t$ at the point $\bx(t)=x$, controlled by $\dot\bx=\bv$. $\bY(\cdot)$ is the trajectory of the population of the players who move along a vector field More precisely, if the random variable $Y$ corresponds to the initial states of the population, its evolution is given by

-We define $L^q_{ac}(\Omega, \Rr^d)$ to be the subspace of $L^q(\Omega, \Rr^d)$ of random variables which have absolutely continuous laws.
-We assume the vector field $b$ is such that for any $Y\in L^q_{ac}(\Omega;\Rr^d)$ equation \eqref{YbY} has a unique solution in $L^q(\Omega;\Rr^d)$.
-It follows from the above that $V$ is well-defined and is a viscosity solution of the Hamilton-Jacobi equation
+We define $L^q_{ac}(\Omega, \Rr^d)$ to be the subspace of $L^q(\Omega, \Rr^d)$, consisting of random variables that have absolutely continuous laws.
+We assume the vector field $b$ is such that for any $Y\in L^q_{ac}(\Omega;\Rr^d)$, equation \eqref{YbY} has a unique solution in $L^q(\Omega;\Rr^d)$.
+It follows from above that $V$ is well defined and is a viscosity solution of the Hamilton-Jacobi equation

 where

 If $V$ is a classical solution to \eqref{ocpp}, the optimal control is given in the feedback form by $v^*=-D_pH(x, D_xV(x,Y,t),Y,\dot Y)$.

 As before, we assume all players act rationally.
 Then each of them follows the optimal flow, that is